FranciscoGutierrez/SimpleProject/README.md

 # FMMI Simple Project
- > This is a simple project to demonstrate how to build a simple Flask RESTful API with Docker-Compose.
+ > This is a simple project to demonstrate how to build a simple Flask RESTful API with Docker-Compose and Send it to Picasso Server.

  Based on the work of https://github.com/Krlier